Hue-Jhan/Noaa-Satellite-Decoder/README.md

   - First we collect all the json files containing info on the received signals;
   - Second we define info such as color and name for each satellite, and we start creating the image;
   - For each dataset we extract the data and upload it onto the image;
-  - Finally we adjust the timezone, pin the satellite trajectory on the map and display the image.
+  - Finally we adjust the timezone, pin the satellite trajectory and location on the map and display the final image.